-FAMILY MEDICAL LEAVE allows you to take up to 12-calendar weeks of unpaid leave during any 12-calendar-month period due to:
+FAMILY MEDICAL LEAVE allows You to take up to 12-calendar weeks of unpaid leave during any 12-calendar-month period due to:

-- The birth, adoption, or placement with you for adoption of a child; - Your need to care for a seriously ill Spouse, parent, or child; - Your serious illness, and - A qualifying exigency, or urgent need for leave because your Spouse, son, daughter, or parent is on active duty in the armed services in support of a military operation.
+- The birth, adoption, or placement with you for adoption of a child; - Your need to care for a seriously ill Spouse, parent, or child; - Your serious illness, and - A qualifying exigency, or urgent need for leave because Your Spouse, son, daughter, or parent is on active duty in the armed services in support of a military operation.

-In addition, you may be able to take up to 26-calendar weeks of unpaid leave during any 12-month period to care for a service member.
+In addition, You may be able to take up to 26-calendar weeks of unpaid leave during any 12-month period to care for a service member.
 The service member must be:

-- your Spouse, son, daughter, parent, or next of kin; - undergoing medical treatment, recuperation, or therapy for a serious illness or injury incurred in the line of duty while in the armed forces; and - an outpatient or on the temporary disability retired list of the armed services.
+• Your Spouse, son, daughter, parent, or next of kin;

+- undergoing medical treatment, recuperation, or therapy for a serious illness or Injury incurred in the line of duty while in the armed forces; and - an Outpatient or on the temporary disability retired list of the armed services.

 Your eligibility for FMLA leave and benefits will be determined by the Plan Administrator.
-If you have a question regarding eligibility for FMLA leave, please contact your human resource office.
+If You have a question regarding eligibility for FMLA leave, please contact Your human resource office.

 COBRA is a federal law which permits persons to continue coverage under an employer group health plan for specified periods.
 This law is referred to as COBRA which stands for "The Consolidated Omnibus Budget Reconciliation Act of 1986" and any amendments thereto.
 That law applies to employers of 20 or more employees and such employer's group health plans, not to insurance contractors.
-That is, if Your employer changes from the TPA to another insurance carrier or TPA (in the case of a self-funded arrangement), the right to continuation of coverage under federal law is a right which transfers to the new carrier or to claims adjudication under the new administrator.
+That is, if Your employer changes from the TPA to another insurance carrier or TPA 3, the right to continuation of coverage under federal law is a right which transfers to the new carrier or to claims adjudication under the new administrator.